sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 To get to know the structure of the code which needs to be refactored, the AST tree gives a good overview.

-On the left the AST tree is shown of the code on the right:
+In @first_refactoring_ast the AST tree of a simple template method is shown with the corresponding source code to the right of it.

 #figure(
-  table(
+  grid(
     columns: (1fr, 1fr),
-    align: center,
-    stroke: none,
+    row-gutter: 8pt,
     [*AST*], [*Code*],
     image("../images/screenshot_ast_first_refactoring.png", width: 80%),
-    [
       ```cpp
       template<typename T>
       void bar(T a) requires Foo<T> {
         a.abc();
       }
-      ```
-    ],
+      ```,
   ),
-  caption: [
-    AST analysis of second refactoring
-  ]
-)
+  caption: "AST analysis of the \"Inline Concept Requirement\" refactoring", ) <first_refactoring_ast>

+#pagebreak()
+== Testing

+// TODO: add tests to appendix
+To test the implementation unit tests were written as described in @testing. \
+There are a total of 11 tests, which consist of the following:
+- 4 availability tests
+- 4 unavailability tests
+- 3 application tests

 == Usage
 // TODO: document where the refactoring option is available when right clicking